-My name is Anna Sakoyan, I’m from Moscow, Russia.
+My name is Anna Sakoyan, I am from Moscow, Russia.

-I currently work as an analyst and a data journalist (well, sometimes also simply as a journalist).
+I currently work as an analyst and a programmer.

-This blog was initially created as part of my effort to build my personal p2p-learning network.
+This blog was created in 2013 as part of my effort to build my personal p2p-learning network.
+It was a challenging project aimed at getting completely new skills in a completely new area.
+At that time I was working as a journalist and translator.
 Back then, I was trying to educate myself in the area of coding and data analysis and to this end I was exploring all open educational resources I could reach.
 The idea of blogging about my learning process first came to me when I saw the Webcraft 101 challenge at P2PU.
 It encouraged participants to get a blog and exchange helpful stuff, which some of them actually did.
 At least for a while.

 Later, however, I got more involved into MOOCs provided by platforms such as Coursera.
 It doesn’t mean I got disappointed in the peer-learning model.
 It just means that to me p2p-learning worked best at an early stage.

 It happened so that, apart from the account of my self-learning experiment and sharing helpful stuff with those who might need it, I also wrote a bit about my work.
 As a result, it turned out to be a mixed account of my projects and learning activities.

 As I finally started applying my skills to real work, I think it’s time for me to ‘graduate’ from this self made university.
 I’ll probably get a new blog soon.

 Last, but not least: I’m extremely grateful to all those who supported me and helped me to learn.